Cell Companies in Guernsey

 A Guernsey protected cell company (“PCC”) is a single legal entity.
 It is one company with one board of directors, one memorandum and articles of incorporation and one company registration number.

-The crucial protection which the Companies Law affords creditors of a PCC is that losses in one cell of a PCC do not affect profits in another cell or the core.
+The crucial protection which the Companies Law affords creditors of a PCC is that losses in one cell or the core of a PCC do not affect profits in another cell or the core.
 If a PCC is unable to satisfy liabilities it owes to a creditor out of the assets of the specified cell that creditor has no recourse to the assets of other cells or to the core.

 Of course, cells of two different PCCs can contract with each other.
-In addition, it is possible for a PCC to implement an internal arrangement whereby the assets of one cell may be attributed to other cells or to the core or vice versa and for recourse agreements to be entered into whereby creditors are explicitly granted recourse to assets of the PCC other than the cell (or core) in respect of which they are primarily contracting.
+In addition, it is possible for a PCC to implement an internal arrangement whereby the assets of one cell or the core may be attributed to other cells or to the core or vice versa.
+Similarly, the PCC may enter into recourse agreements with creditors whereby such creditor is explicitly granted recourse to the protected assets of another cell (or the core) in addition to the assets of the cell (or core) in respect of which they are primarily contracting.

 The shares issued in respect of each cell of the PCC constitute a separate class of shares.
 Accordingly, although those cell shares may not have voting rights at general meetings of the company they do have class rights which must be observed and can only be varied with the consent of the holders of that class of shares.